TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

   - This is done without the presence of the student

 - Each student will receive **their personal feedback** from the trainer **after the examination of all students is finished**
+- The defense is public and any observers can attend the defense of other students
+  - It is actually preferable as it **strengthens the objectivity of the evaluation**
+  - The observers must keep quiet and **do not disturb the defense** in any way

 ##  Requirements-documentation